 Dead or dead tired?

-Bacterial spores can likely survive in dormancy for over hundreds of millions of years.
+Bacteria can likely survive in hostile environments for hundreds of millions of years by entering various states of dormancy.
 This ability to remain viable without detectable metabolism blurs the line between life, death, and deep sleep.
 (Photo credit – Iuliia Morozova)

 Although some scientists have expressed skepticism about this discovery, noting that reports of ancient bacteria found in rock, coal, and Egyptian temples have not stood up to scientific scrutiny, similar findings have been made for other organisms.
 For instance, in one subsequent study, 100-million-year-old samples of dormant aerobic bacteria from ancient sea-floor sediments were successfully brought to life—providing another demonstration of the exceptional longevity of dormant microbial cells.